 External USB hard drives are cheap and huge.
 It is simple to buy one and plug it in.
 You can manually copy your images over as Bob does, or you can employ and automatic system like Mac’s Time Machine to do the backup automatically.
 The net result is the same.
 Your images end up on the backup hard drive pretty quickly.

 What risks does this mitigate?
-This type of backup (when used alone) mitigates the chances of a hard drive failure.
+This type of backup protects you from a drive failure.
 That is a good thing since hard drives fail all the time.
 Unfortunately, when used alone, it mitigates almost no other risks.
 Anything that threatens Bob’s entire house, like a lightning strike or fire can easily destroy Bob’s primary and backup copies at the same time.

 As long as Bob knows this and accepts the risk, everything is good.
 If not, Bob needs to consider how to improve his backup strategy.